tbaaaa/space-n-aliens/README.md

 ### Controls
 - A/D Keys: Move the spaceship left/right
 - W/S Keys: Move the spaceship up/down
+- Left Mouse Button: Aim and shoot bullets (aim with mouse cursor)
-- Spacebar: Shoot bullets (or start game from title screen)
+- Click to start the game from the title screen
 - Click "Retry" button on game over screen to play again
 - Shoot the red aliens before they reach the bottom!